Samanthkumarsg/Experiments/README.md

 # Travel-Web-API
-My Personal Practice Project - 1 This is a REST API based system for Tours and Hotels Business. ( Under Development )
+This is a REST API based project of a tourism and hotel business to fetch the package, orders and users details.
+Application uses mongoose as a database framework and express for nodeJS.
+All the data is retrieved through http requests.
+(My Practice application to play around.